lipe-dev/lipe-dev.github.io-legacy/posts/how-to-deploy-to-github-pages-with-github-actions.md

         uses: actions/checkout@v2
 ```

-Next (.js? huh? get it? next.js?), we will be setting up the node environment on the CI machine.
-Github actions provides us with this handy option that we can add.
+Next (no pun intended), we will be setting up the node environment in the CI machine.
+Github actions provides us with this handy action that we can use for this.

 Once again, we are using another pre-made action, called `action/setup-node@v1`.
 It expects a `with` parameter specifying a version.
-If for some reason you need to build using more than one node versions you can also pass an array there, and you can be as specific with the version numbers as you want.
+If for some reason you need to build using more than one node version you can also pass an array there, and you can be as specific with the version numbers as you want.
 12.x is fine for me.

 **`.github/workflows/main.yml`**
 ```diff